-The purpose of the rule remains unchanged-to ensure that the CSB receives prompt notice of any accidental release within the CSB's investigatory jurisdiction.
-The purpose of the rule is to collect information useful to CSB in assessing its jurisdiction and making deployment decisions.
+to collect information useful to the CSB in assessing its jurisdiction and making deployment decisions.
 Some comments urged the CSB to employ its authority to obtain more detailed information on each accidental release in order to establish and maintain a comprehensive database that might be useful for several purposes.
 Other comments expressed concern that such an undertaking would divert the CSB's limited resource from its unique mission of conducting in depth safety investigations and making preventive recommendations.
-22 in comparison to other sources of chemical incident information.
-In its discussion of other comments, the CSB generally addressed this issue.

-As noted in the proposed rule, the CSB interprets its rulemaking authority as plainly focused on serving its investigative function-that is, to ensure that the CSB
+As noted in the proposed rule, the CSB interprets its rulemaking authority as plainly focused on serving its investigative function-that is, to ensure that the CSB receives prompt notice of accidental releases within its jurisdiction.

-22 On a related note, a comment submitted by the American Chemistry Council raised a number of issues for further analysis, including the practical impact of the rule on board operations.
-ACC suggested analysis determining whether the reporting regulation will, in fact, significantly improve the Board's investigation response time and is justified by the associated costs.
-Such an analysis is a useful suggestion but, must await implementation of the rule.
-The ACC had other comments concerning the CSB's historical database receives prompt notice of accidental releases within its jurisdiction.
 A broader interpretation is inconsistent with the plain meaning of 42 U.S.C.
-7412(r)(6)(C)(iii).23
+7412(r)(6)(C)(iii).

 In addition, there are already a variety of statutes designed to support broader data collection and analysis initiatives.
-In addition, others laws, such as The Emergency Planning and Community Right to Know Act (EPCRA), are more tailored to making the public aware of information to mitigate risks and to enhance emergency preparedness.24 Thus, the final rule remains focused on ensuring that an owner/operator promptly reports an accidental release to the CSB.
+There are also others laws, such as The Emergency Planning and Community Right to Know Act (EPCRA), are more tailored to making the public aware of information to mitigate risks and to enhance emergency preparedness.
+Thus, the final rule remains focused on ensuring that an owner/operator promptly reports an accidental release to the CSB.

-1604.2 Definitions.
+§ 1604.2 Definitions